Home V/S Blockchain Showdown: Polygon vs Ethereum – Which is Better?

 0 comment 13 minutes read

-Polygon (MATIC) and Ethereum (ETH) are two key players in the blockchain space, each offering robust solutions for smart contracts and decentralized applications (dApps).
+Polygon (POL) and Ethereum (ETH) are two key players in the blockchain space, each offering robust solutions for smart contracts and decentralized applications (dApps).
 While Ethereum is the pioneering platform for blockchain innovation, Polygon aims to enhance and complement Ethereum’s capabilities by providing scalable and efficient infrastructure.
 Let’s explore the differences and similarities between Polygon and Ethereum, especially considering the advancements brought by Ethereum 2.0.

 Transaction Speed and Scalability